 With respect to the fundamental policy relating to borrowing money set forth in (2) above, the 1940 Act permits a fund to borrow money in amounts of up to one-third of the fund's total assets from banks for any purpose, and to borrow up to 5% of the fund's total assets from banks or other lenders for temporary purposes.
 To limit the risks attendant to borrowing, the 1940 Act requires a fund to maintain at all times an "asset coverage" of at least 300% of the amount of its borrowings.
 Asset coverage means the ratio that the value of the fund's total assets, minus liabilities other than borrowings, bears to the aggregate amount of all borrowings.
 Borrowing money to increase a fund's investment portfolio is known as "leveraging."
 Borrowing, especially when used for leverage, may cause the value of a fund's shares to be more volatile than if the fund did not borrow.
 This is because borrowing tends to magnify the effect of any increase or decrease in the value of a fund's portfolio holdings.
 Borrowed money thus creates an opportunity for greater gains, but also greater losses.
 To repay borrowings, a fund may have to sell securities at a time and at a price that is unfavorable to the fund.
 There also are costs associated with borrowing money, and these costs would offset and could eliminate a fund's net investment income in any given period.
 The policy in (2) above will be interpreted to permit the Fund to engage in trading practices and investments that may be considered to be borrowing to the extent permitted by the 1940 Act.
 Reverse repurchase agreements may be considered to be a type of borrowing.
 Short-term credits necessary for the settlement of securities transactions and arrangements with respect to securities lending will not be considered to be borrowings under the policy.
-Practices and investments that may involve leverage but are not considered to be borrowings are not subject to the policy.
-Such trading practices may include futures, options on futures, forward contracts and other derivative investments.

 With respect to the fundamental policy relating to underwriting set forth in (3) above, the 1940 Act does not prohibit a fund from engaging in the underwriting business or from underwriting the securities of other issuers.
 A fund engaging in transactions involving the acquisition or disposition of portfolio securities may be considered to be an underwriter under the Securities Act of 1933, as amended (the "1933 Act").
 Under the 1933 Act, an underwriter may be liable for material omissions or misstatements in an issuer's registration statement or prospectus.
 Securities purchased from an issuer and not registered for sale under the 1933 Act are considered restricted securities.
 There may be a limited market for these securities.
 If these securities are registered under the 1933 Act, they may then be eligible for sale but participating in the sale may subject the seller to underwriter liability.
 These risks could apply to a fund investing in restricted securities.
-Although it is not believed that the application of the 1933 Act provisions described above would cause a fund to be engaged in the business of underwriting, the policy in (3) above will be interpreted not to prevent the Fund from engaging in transactions involving the acquisition or disposition of portfolio securities, regardless of whether the Fund may be considered to be an underwriter under the 1933 Act.
+Although it is not believed that the application of the 1933 Act provisions described above would cause a fund to be engaged in the business of underwriting, the policy in (3) above will be interpreted not to prevent the Fund from engaging in transactions involving the acquisition of portfolio securities, regardless of whether the Fund may be considered to be an underwriter under the 1933 Act.